-P4 L152: change "coverting" to converting
+P4 L152: change "coverting" to converting Changed.

 P4, L186: "HR2 corresponds to the version called standard physics (SP) in (Locatelli et al., 2015), where more detail regarding these configurations are described."
 Please rephrase, e.g. "The latter corresponds to a version called standard physics (SP), presented in Locatelli et al. (2015), where more details about these configurations are described."
+Thanks.
+It is implemented as suggested.

-P5, L189: Please rephrase, "as suggested by Radon [...]", to "as suggested by the comparison with Radon [...]".
+P5, L189: Please rephrase, "as suggested by Radon [. . .]", to "as suggested by the comparison with Radon [. . .]".
+This has been corrected.